 It’s pretty apparent when child support payments begin for a child – but when do your financial obligations to your kids end?
 While many people will tell you that child support payments in Washington state come to an end when your kid turns 18, that assumption is not necessarily always the case.
-Payments could stop before that time or could be required past that time.
+Payments could stop before that time or could be required beyond the child's 18th birthday.

 There are five common ways that child support payments end in Washington State: